 Here’s a possible explanation.
 Since portrait images (and videos) are ideal for today’s smartphones, most social media apps favor these proportions for their Stories feature.

-Moreover, like we have mentioned before in this blog, if you don’t utilize the correct dimensions, Instagram may truncate parts of your Story into a poor-quality rendition, which is something you wouldn’t want.
+Moreover, as we have mentioned before in this blog, if you don’t utilize the correct dimensions, Instagram may truncate parts of your Story into a poor-quality rendition, which is something you wouldn’t want.

 Be Mindful Of the “safe zone” for Instagram Stories